 Most probably, you should use the following property to run the tests in an isolated process:

 This error happens when one of the dotnet config files (app.config, web.config, ...) of in your Visual Studio solution specifies a runtime version not supported by the instance of Gallio.
 This is often the case when the following XML fragment appears in an app.config file:

-The "sku" attribute is not something understandable by Gallio understands.
-If you replace the above XML fragment with the one below, the issue is solved:
+The "sku" attribute is not something understandable by Gallio understands. ..
+If you remove replace the above XML fragment by with the one below, the issue is solved: